-Editing an Entry Alias
+🗍 Editing an Entry Alias

-- 1 or to Cnts. - Press the Menu Select button directly below Cnts.
-The entries are alphabetically sorted.
+- 1 → or 4 to CNTS. - 2 Press the Menu Select button directly below CNTS.
+The entries are alphabetically sorted. - 3 ▶ or ↓ to the entry you want to edit and press the Menu Select button directly below OPTN. - 4 ▶ or € to EDIT and press the Menu Select button directly below SEL. - 5 ▶ or ↓ to the entry alias you wish to change and press the Menu Select button directly below EDIT. - 6 A cursor appears. - Use the keypad to edit the name. - Press I to move one space to the left. - Press b to move one space to the right. - Press the Menu Select button below DEL to delete any unwanted characters. - ${\sf Press}\,\underbrace{\,\star\,}{to}\,{\sf add}\,{\sf a}\,{\sf space}.$

-- or of to the entry alias you wish to change and press the Menu Select button directly below Edit.
+- Press # to toggle between numeric and letter mode.

-- 6 A cursor appears. - Use the keypad to edit the name. - Press to move one space to the left. - Press to move one space to the right. - Press the Menu Select button below DEL to delete any unwanted characters. - Press to add a space. - Press 1 to toggle between mixed case mode, uppercase mode, and lowercase mode. - Press # to toggle between numeric and letter mode. - Press the Menu Select button directly below Ok once you have finished.
-The display returns to the Edit Contact screen. - 8 Press the Menu Select button directly below Done to save your changes and return to the main screen for Contacts.
+- 7 Press the Menu Select button directly below OK once you have finished.
+The display returns to the Edit Contact screen. - 8 Press the Menu Select button directly below DONE to save your changes and return to the main screen for Contacts.

-Editing as Entry ID
+🗍 Editing as Entry ID